s-h-a-d-o-w/blog/posts/2024-09-26_evaluating-ecosystem.md

 [![material-ui downloads](/assets/2024-09-26_evaluating-ecosystem/materialui-downloads.png)](https://npmtrends.com/@material-ui/core-vs-@mui/material-vs-material-ui)

 ❌ Code is  44% JS, 55.8% TS.
 ❌ The same tech decisions as Pigment CSS (mocha, nx/pnpm/lerna, high amount of dependency overrides) - both are made by mui after all.
 Although it seems like with Pigment CSS, there was an opportunity for a fresh start.

 ## Open Props
 ✅ [Very high satisfaction](https://2023.stateofcss.com/en-US/css-frameworks/).
+✅ Seems to adhere to a lot of great practices - maybe no surprise given that it was created by [Adam Argyle, who has been a UX Engineer for Google for years](https://www.linkedin.com/in/adamargyle/).
+✅ Offers a guide for how to optimize via PostCSS to only ship the props that are actually used.
 🤷 Contrary to other things in this list, this just provides design tokens.
 I only checked it out due to its popularity.
 I suppose if you want to knock out something alright looking quickly, this can be great.
-Personally, I tend to be an all or nothing kind of person though.
-That’s why I never used material UI during the couple of years when it seemed like 50% of new apps used it.
-(I’m also not a fan of CSS variables due to the boiler plate and lack of IDE reference detection.
-But seeing how we can’t use design tokens in runtime variables any more if we want to have RSC-safe styling, I suppose I’ll have to learn to live without them.)

 ## Tailwind/Windi/Unocss
 ✅ [High usage and satisfaction on average](https://2023.stateofcss.com/en-US/css-frameworks/).